 Laura Testé is best known as an American sculptor whose bronzes are identified with the female form in dance.
 Laura uses the lost wax method to cast her bronze sculptures in Michigan.
 Laura was raised in a small Ohio town where ordinary people pursued the extraordinary.
 Her neighbors walked on the moon or collected Emmy nominations.
 With this borderless worldview, she earned degrees in both design and engineering from Stanford University in California.
 California became a recurring source of inspiration.
 Laura attributes her respect for female athleticism to the Stanford Rowing Team.
 That experience gave her an unshakable appreciation for the grace and energy of the human anatomy.
 She captures lithesome limb figures in mid-swirl with a bloom of fabric or a quiet gesture.
 She pays tribute to several pillars of self-reliance.

-The meaning of art is a a subject to be explored between the viewers and the artworks.
-Laura assigns her own narrative to each sculpture through the form of an accompanying poem.
-Education:
+The meaning of art is a subject to be explored between the viewers and the artworks.
+Laura assigns her own narrative to each sculpture through the form of an accompanying poem

 Chautauqua Institution, NY - 2004

-2. Mold - section the clay, create a silicon mold for each, the original clay is destroyed in the process.
+2. Mold - Section the clay then create a silicone mold for each piece.
+The original clay is destroyed in the process.